hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 **`class-path`** A list of file names or globs that select a set of JAR files from the inputs.
 Defaults to `*.jar` which is usually good enough.
 Note that explicit JPMS modules don't have to be specified here, as they will be jlinked into the distribution JVM and thus are always available.

-**`console`** Controls whether the launcher is marked as a console app on Windows.
+**`console`** Controls whether the launcher uses console mode on Windows.
 See the [documentation for the console key](windows.md#console-key) for more details.
 If not specified, defaults to true for CLI launchers and false for the GUI launcher.
 You should normally never need to set this, but it may be helpful in some cases if you have CLI launchers that aren't meant to be invoked by the end user directly.
+Note that setting console = false will suppress the terminal window from popping up, but won't make the app appear in the start menu.
+You can only have one entry in the start menu.

 ### JVM options